unrival-system/specification/pages/unrival.md

 - Unrival is a [[system]] .
 As such, it has a [[goal]]: **to maximize the achievability of goals**.
 This it accomplishes by a means, which is its output.
-- Other systems exist that share this goal.
-U
+- Other systems exist that share this goal (e.g. ).
+Unrival is different in that it does not require the incentives of those applying it to be aligned.